 This is not talking about the details of events of this person’s death.
-Those details were dealt with in the beginning of the Psalm.
+The beginning of the Psalm dealt with those details.
 The psalmist is now addressing the legacy of that person’s death with ‘posterity’ and ‘future generations’ (v.30).

 Who would that be?

 That is us living 2000 years after Jesus’ crucifixion.
-The Psalmist tells us that ‘posterity’ which follows this ‘pierced’ man who died such a horrible death will ‘serve’ him and be ‘told about him’.
-Verse 27 predicts the geographic scope of the impact – going to the ‘ends of the earth’ and among ‘all families of nations’ to cause them to ‘turn to the LORD’.
+The Psalmist predicts that the ‘posterity’ which follows this ‘pierced’ man dieing such a horrible death will ‘serve’ him and be ‘told about him’.
+Verse 27 predicts the geographic scope of the impact.
+It will go to the ‘ends of the earth’ and among ‘all families of nations’ to cause them to ‘turn to the LORD’.
 Verse 29 predicts that ‘those who cannot keep themselves alive’ (since we are mortal that means all of us) will one day kneel before him.
 The righteousness of this man will be proclaimed to people who were not yet alive (the ‘yet unborn’) at the time of his death.

 Psalm 22’s conclusion has nothing to do with whether the gospel accounts borrowed from it or made up the crucifixion events because it is now dealing with a much later era – that of our time.
 The gospel writers, living in the 1st century could not ‘make up’ the impact of the death of Jesus down to our time.
-They did not know what that impact would be.
+How could they know what that impact would be?

 Who else in world history can make a claim that details of his death as well as the legacy of his life into the distant future would be predicted 1000 years before he lived?

-Perhaps, like my friend J, you will take the opportunity to consider Psalm 22 in light of Jesus’ crucifixion.
+Perhaps, like my friend J, you will take the opportunity to consider the meaning of the death and resurrection of Jesus.
 It will take some mental effort.
 But it is worthwhile because the man Psalm 22 foresaw promised:

-I have come that they may have life and have it to the full
+I have come that they may have life, and have it to the full.John 10:10

 Some ways to do this: